Here’s What to Do After Your Dog Has a Seizure

 The Three Phases of a Dog Seizure

-1. Aura Phase.
+- Aura Phase.
 The first phase of a seizure is the Aura phase.
 Some dogs have this, and others don’t.
 Certain signs of an impending seizure may be evident, such as restlessness, whining, shaking, salivation, wandering, hiding, or affection seeking.
 These signs may persist from seconds to days in duration and may or may not be apparent to you.
 Some dogs will run to you or seem “needy” just prior to a seizure.

-2. Ictal Phase.
+- Ictal Phase.
 During the ictal phase of a seizure, the actual seizure occurs.
-The seizure may last from seconds or minutes.
+The seizure may last from seconds to minutes.
 The typical generalized seizure looks like this: your dog falls on their side and begins paddling and chomping their jaws.
 Some owners will notice their dog’s teeth chattering.
 They may drool, foam at the mouth, urinate, bark or vocalize, and move their bowels.
 Dogs are unaware of their surroundings during this period.

-3. Postictal Phase.
+- Postictal Phase.
 This phase of a seizure occurs immediately after the seizure.
 Dogs will appear confused and disoriented and may wander or pace.
 Some dogs will be temporarily blind and may run into objects.
 The typical postictal dog will wander around aimlessly, be unsteady on their feet, may stumble over to their water dish and overdrink and/or overeat, drool, and seem generally confused.
 This phase may last a few minutes to hours.

 Dos and Don’ts If Your Dog Has a Seizure

-Clients commonly want to know what do and what not to do if their dog has a seizure.
-Seizures can be really scary and often seem to last forever, despite only being minutes in length.
+Seizures can be scary and often last forever, despite only being minutes long.
 Most pet owners even worry about the potential for death.
 Learn more about the risk of death in Can a Dog Die from a Seizure?

 In general, here are recommendations for what to do when your dog has a seizure: